 The following are a few of the most common causes of hallucinations after head injury:

-The most common cause of hallucination after TBI is post-traumatic amnesia.
+The most common cause of hallucination after TBI is delirium, which is an impairment of mental abilities that results in confusion and decreased awareness of the environment.
+This can occur during a period of post-traumatic amnesia, however post-traumatic amnesia may last longer than true delirium does.
 Amnesia is the inability to form new memories or recall old ones.
 It is characterized by a state of confusion regarding place, time, and person.

 In other words, the person has no memory of where they are or how they got there, and they cannot retain new memories.
 When amnesia arises after a concussion or brain injury, it is known as post-traumatic amnesia.